ChrisLaneAU/gen-test-tsx/README.md

-# Test TSX
+# Gen Test TSX

 Welcome!
-Test TSX is a command line tool that generates unit tests for frontend applications using Open AI.
+Gen Test TSX is a command line tool that generates unit tests for frontend applications using Open AI.
 To run this tool you will need an Open AI API key.

-## Generating a test
+## Generating a test suite

 1. Install the package: